 - Complete a Redetermination Request form and mail it to the Medicare contractor that is listed on the MSN

-- Circle the items or services that you disagree with on your MSN and write a letter explaining why you disagree with the decision on a separate sheet of paper and mail it to the Medicare contractor that is listed on the MSN
+- Circle the items or services that you disagree with on your MSN, write a letter explaining why you disagree with the decision on a separate sheet of paper and mail it to the Medicare contractor that is listed on the MSN

 - Send a written request to the company that handles claims for Medicare in your area.
 You can find a map of Medicare Administrative Contractors (MACs) on the Centers for Medicaid & Medicare Services (CMS) website

 Once you have submitted your Medicare claim, you will need to wait for a decision letter from Medicare.
 If you still do not agree with the Medicare claim decision, then follow the instructions that the letter will provide in order to reach the next level of the appeal process.
-For more details on the information needed with you submit a Medicare claim, download our guide.
+To learn more about the information needed when you submit a Medicare claim, download our guide.

 The first step in filing a Medicare claim for Medicare Part C is by requesting an organization determination.
 During this step of the Medicare claim appeal, you or your doctor can make this request.
 It can take time for a decision to be reached once the claim has been submitted unless you believe waiting will seriously harm your health.
 In cases such as these, you have the right to request that the plan provides you with a fast decision.

 You may file a Medicare claim form using the appeal process and instructions that will be listed in your decision letter if you agree with the organizational decision.
-Similar to Medicare claims that are filed for original Medicare plans, there are five levels of the appeal process and you must wait for a decision between each level.
+Similar to Medicare claims that are filed for Original Medicare plans, there are five steps of the appeal process and you must wait for a decision after each step.